SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: SHARP's LSTM Schedule

-We evaluate \textit{Unfolded} schedule on GPU (NVIDIA GTX1080) using cuBLAS~\cite{cublasLibrary} library, and achieve around 20\% performance improvement with respect to the cuDNN's LSTM implementation~\cite{cuDnn}.
-However, the benefit of our scheme is limited due to the synchronization overhead between thread-blocks and streams.
-On the other hand, this approach is more straightforward to the specific LSTM-Sharp's acceleration design.
+We evaluate \textit{Unfolded} schedule on GPU and achieve around 20\% performance improvement compared to the \textit{Sequential} scheme.
+The performance speedup is measured based on the hand-tuned optimized kernels.
+We observe two sources of inefficiencies for GPU architecture, preventing us from completely exploiting the \textit{Unfolded} scheduling.
+First is that the GPU cores require to pay the cost of synchronization to reduce the partial summation across threads, whereas this synchronization is implicit in the SHARP’s architecture by using the tree-based structure.
+Second, to parallelize the input/hidden GeMM with the sequential part of LSTM computation, we use two streams to launch these kernels.
+Although, the kernels running on different streams require different hardware resources to do either GeMM (by using Tensor-Cores) or the LSTM-Cell update (through CUDA cores), We find out that the GPU hardware resources cannot be efficiently utilized by the two streams.
+On the other hand, this approach is more straightforward to the specific SHARP's acceleration design and through the SHARP's pipeline, we can tightly tailor the hardware resources to the type of computation.
 In order to obtain the performance benefits for the \textit{Unfolded} scheme, we define a new memory layout, which divides the weight matrix into two partitions of input and hidden.
 Moreover, as we process all the gates together, we put their weights into consecutive parts of the memory based on the tiling dimension selected for MVM processing.
 We go over the different configurations of the MVM tile-engine in the following section.

 A similar approach, introduced by~\cite{DBLP:journals/corr/abs-1711-07480,216077}, also tries to partition the input and hidden evaluations of LSTM.
 Their scheme separates the whole input MVMs across all the sequence time-steps, focusing on either improving data locality for accessing weight matrices~\cite{DBLP:journals/corr/abs-1711-07480} or optimizing LSTM execution through faster scheduling of GEMMs~\cite{216077}.
 In contrast, \textit{Unfolded} scheduling unfolds the work of each time step individually, and by doing so, we overlap the data-dependency between recurrent serial processing.
 Therefore, our mechanism introduces a more efficient pipelining for LSTM in order to maximize resource utilization.